An executive take on delivering business value with employee experience data

 Thanks!

-💡 Tip: A hard talk about poor performance is something you should really be doing in person.
-Maybe you want to give a head’s up via email that you want to talk, which can give the employee some time to reflect and prepare.
-But you should also come prepared, not only with your criticism but also potential solutions.
+💡Tip: A difficult conversation should really talk place in person.
+You can give a head's up via email, which can give the employee some time to reflect and prepare.
+But you should also come prepared, not only with your negative feedback but also with potential solutions.

-This might be caused by non-work factors in the office (like personal issues with a colleague), or by circumstances in their private life outside work.
+This might be caused by non-work factors in the office (like personal issues with a colleague), or by circumstances in their private life.
 Your aim is to let them know their negative attitude might be affecting their work and their colleagues, but not to chastise them.
 The tone you want here is one of total openness.

 Hey _______,

-If there is something work-related, let’s get together and work this out.
-Otherwise, if it’s a personal matter, let me know if and how I can be a support.
+If this is due to something work-related, let's get together and work this out.
+If it's a personal matter, let me know if and how I can support.

-💡 Tip: Employees that have a negative attitude may not respond well to emails.
-Assess each situation individually and decide whether giving direct feedback on the employee’s attitude and behavior during a 1-on-1 meeting might be more appropriate.
+💡Tip: Employees that have a negative attitude may not respond well to emails.
+Assess each situation individually and decide whether giving direct feedback on the employee's attitude and behavior during a one-on-one meeting might be more appropriate.

 The tone is all about encouragement; the language zeroes in on “improvement” and “progress” as opposed to concepts like “falling behind.”
-And stress that you want to have more 1-on-1s going forward (and you can use Officevibe’s 1-on-1 meeting software to help).
+And give your employee a heads up that you'll be scheduling regular one-on-one meetings going forward.

 Hey _______,